Levitanus/reaper-imgui/README.md

 Currently, this is work in progress, that requires a lot of hand-work.
 From the generation (which currently is made from unit test) to usage.

 But, at least, it makes possible to run native Reaper imgui window in Reaper with `reaper-rs`, or with `rea-rs` crates.
+Note, that ReaImGui has to be installed in Raper first.

 Minimal example in 1hello_world_example` folder: